 COVID-19 is similar to severe acute respiratory syndrome (SARS) in the respect that both viruses infect their human hosts via the same receptor, the angiotensin-converting enzyme 2 (ACE2 receptor), and cause similar clinical and pathological features.
 Interestingly the spike protein which is responsible for receptor binding is highly similar between 2019-nCoV and SARS-CoV, this is a result of significant selection for the same receptor (Wu., 2020).

 Research into how our bodies defend against other viruses has revealed several strategies our bodies may use to protect us from covid-19.
 Based on current infections we know that some individuals are virtually unaffected, they can be asymptomatic, while sadly the covid-19 virus has proven to be fatal for thousands of people especially those who are vulnerable.

-If you have taken an at home DNA test like those available from 23andMe, Ancestry DNA, Dante labs and other providers including DNA Romance.
-In this post information is presented a candidate gene for SARS-CoV resistance.
+You can explore how your DNA compares to research findings if you have taken an at home DNA test, like those available from 23andMe, Ancestry DNA, and other providers including DNA Romance.
+In this post we present information about human candidate genes and DNA markers for SARS-CoV resistance.

 How to analyze your DNA for coronavirus resistance and susceptibility markers?

 Step 1) Download your raw autosomal DNA file and save it to a safe and secure location

 To analyze your DNA data, start by downloading your raw autosomal DNA and save it to a safe location.
 Here are instructions to download your raw DNA file from: 23andMe, Ancestry DNA, Family Tree DNA, Dante Labs, My Heritage, Genes For Good, Vitagene, and Living DNA.